Visit the institution website for COVID‑19 updates

-Architecture MArch at The Bartlett is a leading professionally accredited architecture programme, which allows students to develop an advanced understanding about what architecture is and what it could be.
+Architecture MArch at The Bartlett is a leading professionally-accredited architecture programme that allows students to develop an advanced understanding of what architecture is and what it could be.

 Architecture MArch at The Bartlett sees students taking speculative risks with ground-breaking ideas, testing the boundaries of what architecture is and how it is defined.

-The school also enjoys an exceptional international reputation and is currently ranked second in the world by the QS World University Rankings by Subject 2018, above any other institution in Europe.
+The school also enjoys an exceptional international reputation and is currently ranked first in the UK by the QS World University Rankings by Subject 2020.

-Architecture MArch is taught in the school's impressive Bloomsbury home - 22 Gordon Street in Central London, embedded within the cultural and creative hub of London.
+Architecture MArch is taught in the school's impressive Bloomsbury home - 22 Gordon Street in Bloomsbury, the cultural and creative hub of central London.
 Students not only enjoy the school's studio spaces and culture, but also workshop and fabrication facilities unrivalled within London.

 Fees and funding